emvaugh2/Linux-RedHat-Study-Notes/README.md

 - Requires=<lists out the unit files that will be activated when this unit is activated>
 - Conflicts=<indicates what units can NOT be running while this one is running>
 - After=<says whatever is listed here must be started before the unit that this file is for will be started>

+Use the command `runlevel` command to see what runlevel you're at.
+Use `telinit` to change your runlevel but you must be the root user.

+Why do we need runlevels?
+Basically runlevels are like, minimum levels of requirement for your device to operate it.
+If you're working on a server, you may only need to have one user and other programs that use the device.
+So you may only need a multi-user run level with or without networking.
+If you're doing specifically maintenance and don't need any type of network services or tools, you can use a lower runlevel.
+This can save time and resources for when your device is starting.
+You may not ever need to use a GUI so why even have your device start up those services?
+You may not need the network so why start those processes?
+Your runlevel determines what you need and don't need.

+A target is a unit that syncs up with other units when the computer boots or changes states.
+They are used to bring the system to a new state.
+Other units associate themselves with a target for an operating environment.

+multi-user.target - multi-user system, similar to what runlevel 3 provides. graphical.target - multi-user system with a desktop environment, similar to what runlevel 5 provides. rescue.target - pulls in a basic system and file system mounts and provides a rescue shell. basic.target - basic system, used during the boot process before another target takes over. sysint.target - system initilization.

+Useful command: `systemctl list-unit-files -t target` - show all unit files for available targets.

+There are multiple ways to reboot and shutdown your system.
+Simple ways are `reboot` and `poweroff`, respectively.
+You also have the `wall` command that broadcasts a message to all logged in users. `acpid` is Advanced Configuration and Power Interface and it registers system events.

 ## 11.19.2024